Liberal arts and sciences

 REL 273 Christian Theology (3)

 REL 274 Christian Ethics (3)

 REL 275 History of Christianity (3)

-Students meet this requirement in one of four ways: (1) completing LAS 342 Cross-cultural Experience; (2) participating in the Peace and Conflict Resolution Program in Northern Ireland or the Washington Community Scholars' Center (WCSC); (3) participating in an approved semester abroad program; or (4) electing
+Students meet this requirement in one of four ways: (1) completing LAS 342 Cross-cultural Experience; (2) participating in the the Washington Community Scholars' Center (WCSC) semester program; (3) participating in an approved semester abroad program;

-a minimum of six hours of one foreign language.
-International students may complete
+or (4) electing a minimum of six hours of one foreign language.
+International students

 The majority of students meet their cross-cultural requirement through experiences offered during the May term.
 These experiences take place in international locations (e.g., Central America, Europe, Israel/Palestine, China, Trinidad, Botswana) and in domestic settings (Chicago, San Antonio, New York and Native American communities in the Southwest).
 The experiences available each May are announced in the class schedule or in the course listing found on Campus web.